nikhilpatelmd/icureview/src/trials/interact2.md

 Patients were randomized to either one of two groups:

-**Interventional Group**: intensive blood pressure control with goal SBP < 140.

-This goal was chosen based on previous observational studies demonstrating that a target SBP < 140-150 is associated with less frequent hematoma expansion compared to a target SBP < 160-170.
+**Interventional Group: intensive blood pressure control with goal SBP < 140.** This goal was chosen based on previous observational studies demonstrating that a target SBP < 140-150 is associated with less frequent hematoma expansion compared to a target SBP < 160-170.

-**Control Group**: guideline-recommended blood pressure control with goal SBP < 180.
-This was based on contemporary AHA guidelines.
+**Control Group: guideline-recommended blood pressure control with goal SBP < 180.** This was based on contemporary AHA guidelines.
 No lower limit was specified.

 Both groups were recommended to achieve goal SBP **within 1 hour of randomization and maintaining this goal for the next 7 days**.
 The specific medications used to control blood pressure were left to pre-specified local protocols, although it was recommended that the initial agent used for the intensive treatment group be an IV medication, while the initial one for the guideline treatment group be an oral medication.